aydini/MP-Traces/Scripts/README.md

 ```
 iperf3 -f m -c 192.168.3.1 -C "balia" -P 1 -i 1 -t 200
 ```
-a sample iperf session output at the client is below
+a sample iperf session output at the client is below.
+Note that MPTCP is selcted by specifying a MPTCP CC algorithm 'balia'.
+You should see the bandwidth to be close tot he total capacity of both paths.
 ```
 aydini1@client:~$ iperf3 -f m -c 192.168.3.1 -C "balia" -P 1 -i 1 -t 200
 Connecting to host 192.168.3.1, port 5201